 When configuring your firewall to allow Box as a trusted source, please use the steps outlined below:

-If you are unable to use wildcards as shown in the list above, please allow these specific hostnames:
+If you are unable to whitelist the sub-domains shown in the list above, please allow these specific hostnames:

 2. Enable HTTPS (port 443) for the domains above.

-Due to the numerous firewalls available we cannot provide specific instructions for each firewall beyond what is listed above.
-If you are using a firewall or proxy such as Websense, Blue Coat, etc., please create a Box User Services case and request any additional hostnames that are used with Enterprise accounts.
+Due to the numerous firewalls available, we cannot provide specific instructions for each firewall beyond what is listed above.
+If you are using a firewall or proxy such as Websense, Blue Coat, and so on, please create a Box User Services case and request the additional hostnames that are used with Enterprise accounts.